0xNeshi/topystring/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to see how simple it is to use ToPyString.

 ### Prerequisites

-This package supports the .NET Standard 2.0, so any you will need .NET Core or .NET Framework versions that support the standard.
-You can find the .NET download page [here](https://dotnet.microsoft.com/download)
+This package supports the .NET Standard 2.0, so you will need any of the .NET Core or .NET Framework versions that support the standard ([here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) is a table of supported versions).

+You can find the .NET download page [here](https://dotnet.microsoft.com/download).

+These are prerequisistes to using ToPyString whether you want to simply use the package in you projects or you want to download ToPyString on your local machine for development and testing purposes.

 ### Installing

-You can get ToPyString by installing the [Collections.Extensions.ToPyString NuGet package](https://www.nuget.org/packages/Collections.Extensions.ToPyString):
+You can get ToPyString by installing the [Collections.Extensions.ToPyString](https://www.nuget.org/packages/Collections.Extensions.ToPyString) NuGet package:

 ```
 Install-Package Collections.Extensions.ToPyString